ParallelMaths/parallel/pages/6-09-pancakes.md

 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-## 1. Flipping Good Maths
+## 1. Flipping good maths

-Pi, Sandwich Theorem, Nugget Numbers... being a Mathematician can make you hungry!
-But there’s always room for more Maths.
+Pi, Sandwich Theorem, Nugget Numbers... being a mathematician can make you hungry!
+But there’s always room for more maths.

 Watch this video where Katie Steckles explains the Maths behind flipping pancakes.